jeffrose/emitter/README.md

 > A modern event emitter implementation.

-Emitter.js is an event emitter based on the nodejs [EventEmitter](https://nodejs.org/api/events.html) but utilizing many of the new [features](https://github.com/lukehoban/es6features) in [ECMAScript](http://www.ecmascript.org/) 6.
+Emitter.js is an event emitter based on the nodejs [EventEmitter](https://nodejs.org/api/events.html) but utilizing some of the new [features](https://github.com/lukehoban/es6features) in [ECMAScript](http://www.ecmascript.org/) 6.

 ## Installation